 Security Council Press Statement on Mali

-They urged those mutineers to release safely and immediately all the officials detained and to return to their barracks without delay.
+They called for the safe, immediate and unconditional release of all the officials detained and urged the Defence and Security forces elements to return to their barracks without delay.

-They reiterated their support to the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) in its efforts to stabilize the situation in Mali.
+They also reiterated their support to the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) in continuing to implement its mandate as prescribed in resolution 2531 (2020).

 They expressed their determination to continue monitoring closely the situation.